-- Companies should identify any material physical and transition risks related to biodiversity and ecosystems and incorporate these into their risk framework, taking into account the targets of the Kunming-Montreal Global Biodiversity Framework. - Companies should manage their dependency on natural resources and seek to ensure that the ecosystems upon which they rely can sustain their business operations.
-They should engage with their value chain and seek circular economy solutions. - Companies should include biodiversity and ecosystems in their environmental impact assessments and apply the mitigation hierarchy as a framework to limit their impacts.
-They should adopt a precautionary approach where there is a risk of significant biodiversity and ecosystem impacts, including from pesticides, invasive species or products of genetic modification. - Companies should disclose their processes to identify, assess and manage material risks related to deforestation and other land use changes in their own operations or supply chains.
-They should adopt industry standards and best practices for avoiding deforestation and land degradation, including protection of high carbon-stock landscapes and high conservation value areas. - Companies involved in agricultural value chains should work with contract farmers and other suppliers to implement sustainable farming techniques and adhere to recognised independent certification systems that focus on improving sustainability performance for agricultural products. - Companies should monitor whether suppliers that deliver forest-linked products6 implement best practices for environmental management and adhere to international standards and certification systems for sustainable agricultural production and land management.
+- Companies should identify material physical and transition risks related to biodiversity and ecosystems and incorporate these into their risk framework. - Companies should manage their dependency on natural resources and seek to ensure that the ecosystems upon which they directly rely can sustain their business operations.
+They should engage with their value chain and seek circular economy solutions. - Companies should include biodiversity and ecosystems in their impact assessments and apply the mitigation hierarchy to limit their impacts.
+They should adopt a precautionary approach where there is a risk of significant biodiversity and ecosystem impacts, including from pesticides, invasive species or products of genetic modification. - Companies should disclose their processes to identify, and manage risks related to deforestation and other land use changes in their own operations or supply chains.
+They should adopt industry standards and best practices for avoiding deforestation and land degradation, including protection of high carbon-stock landscapes and high conservation value areas. - Companies involved in agricultural value chains should work with contract farmers and other suppliers to implement sustainable farming techniques and adhere to recognised independent certification systems that focus on improving sustainability performance for agricultural products. - Companies should monitor whether suppliers that deliver forest-linked products implement best practices and adhere to international standards and certification systems for sustainable production.